 Additionally, a bone graft is an excellent treatment method if you are in need of

 Depending on your condition, your oral surgeon may be able to perform these procedures separately or together in the same visit.
 Typically, they are performed separately from a dental implant procedure.

 It’s typical to wonder where a bone graft comes from.
 In most cases, your oral surgeon will use a particulate freeze-dried bone from a tissue bank or a bone mineral substitute.
 If a large quantity of bone is needed, the material is taken from your own bone either inside the mouth, from your hip, or from the tibia at the knee.

 Keep in mind that oral surgeons undergo many additional years of advanced medical training and hands-on experience outside of regular dental school and are qualified to perform these procedures and more.
 The best way to find out the treatment plan that is right for you is to contact one of our offices and set up a consultation.

 Our oral surgery specialists are qualified to perform many different types of bone graft procedures.
 Bone grafts help to ensure your future implants are stable and secure, as well as promote the health of your jaw bone and overall oral health, too!
-Schedule an appointment at our Stonestown, Van Ness, or West Portal office to talk with our doctors and learn about how you might benefit from a bone grafting procedure.
+Schedule an appointment at our Stonestown (on Buckingham Way), Van Ness (on Daniel Burnham Court), or West Portal (on W. Portal Avenue) office to talk with our doctors and learn about how you might benefit from a bone grafting procedure.